-- (a) before the publication of any regulator announcement, circular or financial report; - (b) where a transaction which might be notifiable or connected transaction, is contemplated including shares issues and share repurchases; - (c) where our Company proposes to use the proceeds of the [REDACTED] in a manner different from that detailed in this document or where our business activities, developments or results deviates from any forecast, estimate or other information in this document; and - (d) where the Stock Exchange makes any enquiry to our Company under Rule 17.11 of the GEM Listing Rules.
+- (a) before the publication of any regulator announcement, circular or financial report; - (b) where a transaction which might be notifiable or connected transaction, is contemplated including shares issues and share repurchases;

+- (c) where our business activities, developments or results deviates from any forecast, estimate or other information in this document; and - (d) where the Stock Exchange makes any enquiry to our Company under Rule 6.10 of the GEM Listing Rules.

-The term of the appointment shall commence on the Listing Date and end on the date on which we comply with Rule 18.03 of the GEM Listing Rules in respect of our financial results for the second full financial year commencing after the Listing Date, subject to early termination.
+The term of the appointment shall commence on the Listing Date and end on the date on which we comply with Rule 18.03 of the GEM Listing Rules in respect of our financial results for the second full financial year commencing after the Listing Date (i.e. the date of despatch of the annual reports of our Company in respect of our results for the financial year ending [31 March 2017]), subject to early termination.